neuro-inc/neuro-cli/README.md

 # Introduction

-The repository for Neu.ro SDK library and Neu.ro CLI tool.
+The repository for Apolo SDK library and Apolo CLI tool.

-Please look at [SDK readme](neuro-sdk/README.md) and [CLI readme](neuro-cli/README.md) for details.
+Please look at [SDK readme](apolo-sdk/README.md) and [CLI readme](apolo-cli/README.md) for details.